ASKnetCommunity/ASKsek-Launched-in-Bor-Town/README.md

 And in this case ,one of the resource happens to be the science experiment kit provided through ASKsek to ATaka hub to bor.

-For more resources visit the
+For more resources visit the [official website](https://github.com/ASKnet-Open-Training) of #ASKnet

 # ASKsek: